legal resources necessary to hold negligent facilities accountable.

 Throughout the year, Medicare routinely gathers data on the 102 nursing homes rated in Utah through surveys, inspections and investigations into formally filed complaints.
 The federal agency states that currently, twenty-two (22%) of these nursing homes are deemed to provide substandard care based on identified violations and deficiencies.

-If so, we invite you to contact the Utah nursing home abuse & neglect attorneys at Nursing Home Law Center today to discuss a case for compensation.
+If so, we invite you to contact a Utah nursing home abuse attorney at Nursing Home Law Center today to discuss a case for compensation.
 We offer every potential client a free case review.

 In Utah, over one-third of all nursing homes have deficiencies in the professional standards, food sanitation and in maintaining a safe environment for nursing home residents.
 In 2008, researchers from the University of California-San Francisco found that over 21 percent of all nursing homes provided unnecessary drugs to our elders.
 Unnecessary drugs can be referred to as “chemical restraints,” and they are used as a way to control the behavior of residents in difficult situations.

 If you discover that your loved one has been forced to consume chemical restraints, then you should get in touch with Salt Lake City nursing home abuse lawyers today.
 Utah nursing home abuse lawyers are available to investigate your loved one’s case and protect him or her.